 When an EBCS receiver receives an EBCS UL frame, the EBCS receiver shall authenticate it as follows:

-If the Timestamp is present and the difference between the timestamp in the EBCS UL frame and the time of the EBCS receiver is greater than the configured value, the EBCS UL frame shall be discarded.
+If the Replay Protection field is present, and

+The Time subfield set to a non-zero value then, discard the EBCS UL frame if the value in the Time subfield is greater than the time at the EBCS receiver, expressed as the number of seconds since 2020-01-01 00:00:00 UTC.

+The value carried in the Frame Count subfield is less than the value received in a previously received EBCS UL frame (if any), then discard the EBCS UL frame.

 Verify the certificate of the STA in the EBCS UL frame using the installed certificate of the CA. If the verification fails or the certificate of the CA that signed the certificate of the STA in the EBCS UL frame is not installed, the EBCS frame UL shall be discarded.